Commands

 gloo.Run(source, shuf.Shuf(shuf.ShufCount(5)), sink)

-• ---seed, --seed — Random seed for deterministic output
+• ShufSeed(n) — Random seed for deterministic output

-• --i, --input-range — Generate and shuffle integers from lo to hi
+• ShufRange(lo, hi) -i — Generate and shuffle integers from lo to hi

-• --e, --echo — Shuffle the given arguments instead of stdin
+• ShufEcho(args...) -e — Shuffle the given arguments instead of stdin

 sort accumulate

-Sorts input lines with support for reverse, numeric, unique, case-insensitive, field-based, random, and stable sorting.
+Sorts input lines with support for reverse, numeric, human-numeric, month, version, unique, case-insensitive, field-based, random, and stable sorting.

 gloo.Run(source, sort.Sort(sort.SortReverse, sort.SortNumeric), sink)

-• --n, --numeric — Compare according to numeric value
+• SortNumeric -n — Compare according to numeric value

-• --s, --stable — Stabilize sort by disabling last-resort comparison
+• SortStableSort -s — Stabilize sort by disabling the last-resort comparison

 tail accumulate

 Outputs the last N lines of input (default: 10).
-Supports byte-count mode for raw byte output.
+Supports byte-count mode and an offset mode that emits from a given line onward.

 gloo.Run(source, tail.Tail(tail.TailLines(5)), sink)